yuluyan/LuyanSite/content/posts/mma-min-index.md

 {{< /highlight >}}
 {{< mma 12a9e740-dd91-4e14-91ad-39194c851c4a false >}}

-One reason is that {{< mmaf Position >}} tries to find all occurences but I only need one.
-We can instead use {{< mmaf FirstPosition >}} to avoid search the entire list.
+One reason is that {{< f Position mma >}} tries to find all occurences but I only need one.
+We can instead use {{< f FirstPosition mma >}} to avoid search the entire list.
 Now the time is 6 seconds.
 It's still not great.
 {{< highlight mathematica >}}
 {#, FirstPosition[l, #][[1]]} &[Min[l]] // AbsoluteTiming
 (* {6.08502, {4.91679*10^-8, 7830224}} *)
 {{< /highlight >}}
 {{< mma cb804f8c-a4c7-4316-97bf-9b3b768ae80d false >}}

-We know that both {{< mmaf Position >}} and {{< mmaf FirstPosition >}} are designed for general pattern matching and not specifically for numbers, which means they have to take care of different cases and inevitably bring down the performance.
-After doing some search, I found the {{< mmaf Ordering >}} function quite useful.
-Implying the list has an order, i.e., {{< mmaf Sort >}} can be applied to the list, it gives the ordering of the list.
-Using {{< mmaf Ordering >}} gives a significant boost in the performance, as shown in the example below.
+We know that both {{< f Position mma >}} and {{< f FirstPosition mma >}} are designed for general pattern matching and not specifically for numbers, which means they have to take care of different cases and inevitably bring down the performance.
+After doing some search, I found the {{< f Ordering mma >}} function quite useful.
+Implying the list has an order, i.e., {{< f Sort mma >}} can be applied to the list, it gives the ordering of the list.
+Using {{< f Ordering mma >}} gives a significant boost in the performance, as shown in the example below.
 {{< highlight mathematica >}}
 {l[[#]], #} &[Ordering[l, 1][[1]]] // AbsoluteTiming
 (* {0.37079, {4.91679*10^-8, 7830224}} *)